Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Groot Begijnhof Leuven

 Removed from the centre of town but within walking distance is the enchanting historical beguinage of Groot Begijnhof.
-A beguinage is a housing complex formed to house beguines, women who chose to dedicate their life to their religion without taking vows.
+A beguinage is a housing complex formed to house beguines, women who chose to dedicate their lives to their religion without taking vows.
 It’s similar in concept to a convent, except with fewer restrictions.

 Beguinages were for women who didn’t want to submit to a particular religious order and wanted to remain part of society.
 The region of Flanders is known to possess some extremely beautiful beguinages and the Groot Begijnhof is one of its finest.
 Walking around the Groot Begijnhof is an absolute must when you visit Leuven.

-The Groot Begijnhof of Leuven is so large that feel more like its own little district of the city.
 But it also feels incredibly distinct from the rest of the city, probably explaining why it was added to UNESCO’s World Heritage List.
 After reaching the begijnhof, I strolled through some gardens before finding the wonderfully quaint residential streets, all lined with traditional brick houses.

-Here and there you could spot small canals calmly winding through and alongside the sweet old beguinage.
-I’d say the Groot Begijnhof is actually quite a romantic spot, which is funny considering its original purpose.
-Definitely don’t miss this beautiful attraction when you visit Leuven.
+Here and there, you could spot small canals calmly winding through and alongside the sweet old beguinage.
+I’d say the Groot Begijnhof is quite a romantic spot, which is funny considering its original purpose.

 Klein Begijnhof

-By no means as large or as isolated as the Groot Begijnhof, the Klein Begijnhof is the other beguinage of Leuven.
 Resting on the opposite side of town, the Klein Begijnhof is no less interesting because of its smaller size.
 In fact, it’s quite nice seeing the considerable differences between the two beguinages as you explore the city.

-While the Groot Begijnhof feels like an idyllic district hidden away, the Klein Begijnhof feels like a working class neighbourhood.
+While the Groot Begijnhof feels like an idyllic district hidden away, the Klein Begijnhof feels like a working-class neighbourhood.
 Here, humble white-washed houses replace the ever-present tall red brick buildings, giving it a totally different look.
-There’s a far more blue-collar atmosphere to the smaller beguinage than its larger counterpart.
-And yet, it’s still quite pretty.

 The Vaartkom

 One recommendation for my visit that piqued my interest was wandering the streets around Leuven’s Vaartkom.
 The Vaart is the large historic canal that joins Leuven with the next city to the north, Mechelen.
-Where the Vaart ends in Leuven you’ll find Vaartkom, an industrial area through a process of urban renewal.
-On one side of the small harbour you can see shiny brand new apartments.
-Over the other, old rundown industrial buildings.

 The reason for the state of the Vaartkom is the relocation of traditional industry that once called the area home, including timber yards and breweries.
 Given how landlocked Leuven is, the town had to rely on the region’s famous canals to strengthen its industry.
-That need has obviously faded since the industrial age, leading Leuven to adapt to meet modern needs.
-I’m definitely curious to see what the area looks like in a few years time.

 Touring the Stella Artois Brewery

-When it comes to Belgian beer, there are seemingly unending choices to pick from.
-But perhaps the most well-known Belgian beer around the world is Stella Artois.
-And the home of Stella Artois?
-It’s Leuven.
-Just by the Vaart you’ll find the Stella Artois Brewery, where you can take a tour of the facilities, learn about the brewing process and of course, have a glass of beer or two.
+Just by the Vaart, you’ll find the Stella Artois Brewery, where you can take a tour of the facilities, learn about the brewing process, and of course, have a glass of beer or two.

-The Stella Artois Brewery runs tours on Saturdays and Sundays at 3pm and they take a bit under 2 hours.
+The Stella Artois Brewery runs tours on Saturdays and Sundays at 3pm, and they take a bit under 2 hours.
 Entry costs 8.5€, with information here.
-To get an idea of what the tour is like though, check out my detailed post on my tour of the Stella Artois Brewery.
+To get an idea of what the tour is like, though, check out my detailed post on my tour of the Stella Artois Brewery.

-If you’re looking for somewhere to start then you can’t go past the city’s tourist information centre.
-From the city’s Tourist Information Centre just off Grote Markt, you can gather plenty of information including self guided tours featuring different themes of the city, like landmarks, churches and beer.
+If you’re looking for somewhere to start, then you can’t go past the city’s tourist information centre.
+From the city’s Tourist Information Centre just off Grote Markt, you can gather plenty of information, including self-guided tours featuring different themes of the city, like landmarks, churches, and beer.

-Travel Tips for Visiting Leuven
+Travel tips for visiting Leuven

-• Unfortunately during my time in Leuven I missed Arenberg Castle and Park Abbey, the latter of which was undergoing massive renovations;
+• Unfortunately, during my time in Leuven, I missed Arenberg Castle and Park Abbey, the latter of which was undergoing massive renovations.

-• As I only visited for one day, I had to choose between various tours starting at 3pm: the Town Hall tour or the Stella Artois Brewery Tour;
+• As I only visited for one day, I had to choose between various tours starting at 3pm: the Town Hall tour or the Stella Artois Brewery Tour.

-• When it comes to getting to Leuven from Brussels, the city is only a 30 minute train ride and even less from Brussels Airport;
+• When it comes to getting to Leuven from Brussels, the city is only a 30-minute train ride and even less from Brussels Airport.

-Have you heard of the university city of Leuven Belgium before?
+Have you heard of the university city of Leuven, Belgium, before?
 Does this blog post make you want to visit Leuven?
 Please share your thoughts in the comments below.

 *Disclosure: I received free tickets from Visit Leuven to the University Library and Tower, the Treasury of St Pieters Church and the Stella Artois Brewery Tour.
-As always, opinions are my own.
+As always, my opinions are my own.

 This article is now available as a mobile app.
 Go to GPSmyCity to download the app for GPS-assisted travel directions to the attractions featured in this article.